kubesphere/community/developer-guide/concepts-and-designs/multicluster/architecture.md

 ## Introduction

 Today, it's very common for organizations to run a handful of Kubernetes Clusters.
 Each kubernetes cluster is a relatively self-contained unit.
 And there are several teams working on tying all clusters, such as kubefed.
-More and more KubeSphere users and customers have expressed their kneen interests in managing all clusters through KubeSphere.
+More and more KubeSphere users and customers have expressed their keen interests in managing all clusters through KubeSphere.

 ## Summary
 For KubeSphere users and customers, the two highest priority ones are relate to Operating clusters in one place and providing High Availability at the same time.